 We are continuing to progress design and are working with a Contractor to develop a construction phasing plan.
 The Design Study Report is available on the Project Documents page.

 The preferred alternative was selected, completing the environmental document.
-The team is about to kick off the right-of-way phase, and we contacted impacted owners.
-We are continuing to progress design and are working with a Contractor to develop a construction phasing plan.
-Construction is not anticipated to start before 2024.
+The team began the right-of-way phase, and we have contacted impacted owners.
+We are continuing to progress design and are working with a contractor to develop a construction phasing plan.
+Construction is not anticipated to start before 2026.